smartdevicelink/sdl_evolution/proposals/0280-Adding-new-parameter-of-requiresAudioSupport-and-BluetoothDeviceAddress.md

 - StartService
 `requiresAudioSupport` is added to the payload of `StartService`.
-Similar to the default in the existing JavaSuite, `requiresAudioSupport` is set to true for media apps and false for other types of app.
-However, app developers can change this settings if needed.
+Similar to the default in the existing Java Suite library, `requiresAudioSupport` is set to true for media apps and false for other types of apps.
+However, app developers can change these settings if needed.

 - StartServiceACK
 `autoBTCapability` is added to the payload of` StartServiceACK`.